The influence of implantation conditions on dopant activation in Al-implanted 4H-SiC: A MD study applying an Al potential fitted to DFT barriers: Methods

 \subsubsection{Implantation}

 The system was first equilibrated in the isothermal-isobaric (NPT) ensemble using a Nosé-Hoover thermostat and barostat to relax residual stresses.
 For implantation, the simulation domain was divided into three regions (Fig.~\ref{fig:setup}): a Newtonian region, a thermostat region, and a fixed boundary layer.
 Atoms in the Newtonian region evolved in the micro-canonical ensemble (NVE) to allow for localized temperature increases due to ion bombardment for realistic cascade dynamics.
 The thermostat layer acted as a heat sink to dissipate excess energy, while atoms in the bottom boundary layer were fixed to prevent rigid-body motion of the cell.
 Al ions were implanted sequentially with a kinetic energy of $2$\,keV at an incidence angle of $7^\circ$ relative to the surface normal of the $(0001)$ plane to avoid channeling.
 The implantation area shown in red in Fig.~\ref{fig:setup}(a) covered $8$\,nm $\times$ $8$\,nm, with ion impact points uniformly distributed within the surface plane.
-After each implantation event, the system was allowed to relax for 10\,ps to enable recombination of closely spaced Frenkel pairs and dissipation of residual kinetic energy.
+After each implantation event, the system was allowed to relax for 10\,ps to enable recombination of closely spaced Frenkel pairs and to allow the implantation-induced thermal spike to dissipate and the local temperature to return to the equilibrium wafer temperature.
 Electronic stopping with an adaptive timestep was included via a velocity-proportional damping scheme, transferring a fraction of the ion kinetic energy to a fictional electron reservoir to avoid artificial overheating.
 In total, seven implantation doses were applied: \mbox{$1\times10^{13}$}\,cm$^{-2}$, \mbox{$5\times10^{13}$}\,cm$^{-2}$, \mbox{$1\times10^{14}$}\,cm$^{-2}$, \mbox{$1.5\times10^{14}$}\,cm$^{-2}$, \mbox{$2.5\times10^{14}$}\,cm$^{-2}$, \mbox{$5\times10^{14}$}\,cm$^{-2}$ and \mbox{$7.5\times10^{14}$}\,cm$^{-2}$.
 Two implantation temperatures, $500$\,K and $900$\,K, were selected following Ref.\,\cite{Michaud2013,ZANG2025}.